pascalandy/dummy/dummy.md

 ## Chapter 31

 The goal is to build a structure for our site.
 Don’t worry about what other people fucking think.
+You are not your fucking work.

 ## Chapter 32